zapnap/leaptheremin.js/README.md

 * Adjust the volume level using the dial (responds to mouse scroll too).
 * Close your first or mouse off the control area to temporarily pause the sound.
 * Use the "[" and "]" keys to alternate between oscillator waveform types.
-* Our maffs / scaling logic might need some werk :(